Church Bulletin

 1. Announcements:

-1. Today, on the Lutheran Hour we listen to LH Speaker, Rev. Dr. Michael Zeigler as he brings to us a message based from Numbers 6:27 titled, “Someone Worth Having.”
-We lost God’s name along the way, but God found us and gave us the Name by which we can know Him: Jesus—“God saves.”
-Next week’s message is titled, “On the Way, Already Home.”
+1. Today, on the Lutheran Hour we listen to LH Speaker, Rev. Dr. Michael Zeigler as he brings to us a message based from Numbers 14:30-31 titled, “When a Cakewalk Becomes a Crucible.”
+Forgiveness isn’t a formality with God.
+Forgiveness is formative.
+It changes us.
+Next week’s message is titled, “God’s Help Dwells in Us.”
 Listen to The Lutheran Hour at 6:05 am Sunday, on WCCO – Minneapolis 830 or listen on your computer: lhm.org.h

-3. A sign-up sheet for Altar Duty 2025 is located in the entryway on the counter.
-Please sign up for one of the months remaining in this year.
+3. A sign-up sheet for Altar Duty 2025 is in the entryway on the counter.
+Please sign up for one of the months remaining this year.
 Your good works and help are appreciated here at church.

-• Immanuel Luth.
+1. Immanuel Luth.
 School is participating in the Hy-Vee Fundraisers to raise money for the school again this year.
-Please keep your Mankato Hy-Vee grocery store receipts and
+There are two ways you can help.

 There is a collection box on the counter across from the mailboxes and a poster on the bulletin board with more information.